locationtech/geogig/doc/manpages/source/shpexport.rst

 This command exports features from a feature type into a shapefile.

-The feature type can be defined using the <refspec>:<path> notation, so a feature type from a different tree can be exported.
+The feature type can be defined using the [<commit-ish>:]<path> notation, so a feature type from a different tree can be exported.

 If no origin tree is specified and just a feature type name is used, the working tree will be used, so ``mypath`` is equivalent to ``WORK_TREE:mypath``.